List of Alien (franchise) characters: Newt Jorden

 Rebecca Jorden (Carrie Henn), nicknamed "Newt", is the only surviving colonist of LV-426.
 She is living in the air ducts of the Hadley's Hope compound when she is discovered by the Colonial Marines' party.
 Although she is in a state of shock, Newt bonds with the party—particularly with Ripley, whom she sees as a mother figure.
 During the survivors' escape from LV-426, Newt is abducted by the Aliens, but Ripley infiltrates the hive and rescues her from the Alien Queen.
 Soon afterwards, the Alien Queen confronts the survivors on the Sulaco; Newt is her primary target, but Ripley intervenes and defeats her.
 Newt is then put into cryosleep, only to drown in the crash of the Sulaco in Alien 3 when her chamber floods.
 Out of fear of an Alien infestation, her body is autopsied but drowning is the only finding.

 According to Aliens's casting director, Newt was the most challenging role to cast; five hundred schoolchildren auditioned, often smiling when they read their lines.
 Carrie Henn was discovered by a casting agent when she was living with her father, who was stationed at RAF Lakenheath near Lakenheath in Suffolk.
 The agent notified the producers, and Henn was cast after her audition at Pinewood Studios.
 Although Henn received a Saturn Award for Best Performance by a Younger Actor, she did not pursue an acting career and became a teacher in Atwater, California.
 The creative decision for Newt to die in Alien 3 was opposed by James Cameron, who referred to it as a "Temple of Doom slap in the face".

+Henn's real-life brother Christopher was also (type)cast in the film, as Newt's brother Timothy.